-Just above that we have a frame by frame 8mm film transfer process.
+Next is a frame by frame 8mm film transfer process.
 In this type of process, the same projector and camcorder are used but the camcorder is pointed right at the film in the projector.
-As a new frame enters the gate, a sync signal is sent to the camcorder and computer to take a picture of the frame.
-In this type of 8mm film transfer process, the results are about 20-30% better than a real-time process.
+As a new frame enters the gate, the camcorder snaps a picture of the frame.
+This is an improvement but it is a slight improvement of about 20-30%.
+These machines are used by your small film transfer houses.
+Most companies that use them refer to this process as "frame by frame".
+It will get about 50% of the details from your film.

 The best 8mm film transfer process uses a professional 8mm film scanner or datacine machine.
 There are older professional scanners like Rank Cintel but these scanners use technology from the 1980s and can only scan at standard definition resolution.
 There are a handful of new high definition professional 8mm film scanners as well as brand new 2K (1556) 8mm and Super 8 film scanners.
 These scanners typically cost over $100,000 each.
 These professional high definition and 2K film scanners provide the best possible 8mm film transfer quality available.